 Where to Start and Learn More?

 Totally new to knitting?
 A kit is a great place to start, because it has everything you need for a beginner’s project ready to go… the pattern, the right sized and type of knitting needles, yarn in the proper weight (thickness), and instructions.
-You can try KnitPick’s affordable Learn to Knit Club Kit or Purl Soho’s pricier but undeniably beautiful Learn to Knit Kit.

 New Stitch A Day has a great Knitting 101 free video series that’ll walk you through how to cast on and start knitting!
 Purl Soho’s tutorials are my favorite for more advanced stitches, and The Unapologetic Knitter’s tutorials are my favorite for brioche stitches.